 after 1 they can be read and studied in any order.

-Index of notes on ALL aspects of food production
+Sub-index of notes on ALL aspects of food security

 4(f) Livestock management

 of various strategies.

 (i) You can limit the of farm animals and keep